vanthuan52/motorbike-system/backend/README.md

 > Very limited documentation

 - Stateful Authorization, using `redis-session` and `JWT`.
-- If you change the environment value of `APP_ENV` to `production`, it will disable Documentation.
+- If you change the environment value of `NODE_ENV` to `production`, it will disable Documentation.

 ## TODO